magedragheb/github-slideshow/_posts/0000-01-02-magedragheb.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to our second slide!"
 ---

-Use the right arrow to begin!
+Make sure to follow directions or you will never compelete this assignment!
+Use the left arrow to go back!